-During the second phase of the Pilot Project, analysis should continue to be performed to evaluate the ability of ADERs to provide Primary Frequency Response (PFR), identify processes for verifying any PFR response from ADER, and understand how the provision of PFR by ADERs may impact, or be limited by, the distribution system.
-While ADERs are not explicitly required to provide PFR in Phase 2, ADERs that can provide PFR are requested to do so, as this participation will allow this needed analysis during Phase 2 of the Pilot Project to occur.
+During the third phase of the Pilot Project, analysis should continue to be performed to evaluate the ability of ADERs to provide Primary Frequency Response (PFR), identify processes for verifying any PFR response from ADER, and understand how the provision of PFR by ADERs may impact, or be limited by, the distribution system.
+While ADERs are not explicitly required to provide PFR in Phase 3, ADERs that can provide PFR are requested to do so, as this participation will allow this needed analysis during Phase 3 of the Pilot Project to occur.

-Currently, ALRs are treated as SCED dispatchable.
-That will be the case for ADERs as well during Phase 2 of the Pilot Project.
-Additionally, ERCOT, in consultation with stakeholders, will evaluate the feasibility and the potential benefits of developing alternative participation models for ADERs, and enabling ADERs providing Non-Spin and/or ECRS using a step change or “blocky” response, similar to the manner in which Load Resources other than CLRs are able to provide Non-Spin and ECRS under existing ERCOT Protocols.
-This is likely to be the preferred participation model for any ADERs who are unable to provide PFR in Phase 2.

-During Phase 2 of the Pilot Project, ERCOT will continue to work with the PUCT and stakeholders regarding the provision of Ancillary Services by Resources connected to the electric distribution system.
+During Phase 3 of the Pilot Project, ERCOT will continue to work with the PUCT and stakeholders regarding the provision of Ancillary Services by Resources connected to the electric distribution system.
 The approach taken for ADERs will be linked to broader discussions on this topic as it relates to all distribution-connected Resources.

 Pilot Project participants will collaborate with ERCOT to provide relevant data relating to these studies upon request.
 ERCOT will report back on the progress of these studies and availability of data from Pilot Project participants to the Task Force.